giusber2005/wavelab_challenge/README.md

   $  docker compose down -v --remove-orphans  # to stop the application
   ```

-Once the application is up and running, you can access the chat and strting your query by:
+Once the application is up and running, you can access the chat and start your query by:
 - Open your web browser and go to http://localhost:5000.
-- You will be presented with a flask web interface showing the chat, the platform is alredy also design to work on mobile.
+- You will be presented with a flask web interface showing the chat, the platform is already designed to work on mobile too.
-- The data is updated at the first propt retriving the daily actraction and the weather forcast for the next three hours.
+- The data is updated at the first prompt retrieving the daily atraction and the weather forecast for the next three hours.
-- Explore the different options by continius to chat with the boot and specify all your needs.
+- Explore the different options by continuously chatting with the boot and specifying all your needs.

 ## Architecture